oracle/python-oracledb/doc/src/api_manual/module.rst

 .. function:: register_password_type(password_type, hook_function)

-    Registers a user hook function that will be called internally by python-oracledb when a password is supplied as a dictionary containing the given ``password_type`` as the key "type".
+    Registers a user password hook function that will be called internally by python-oracledb when a password is supplied as a dictionary containing the given ``password_type`` as the key "type".
 The hook function is called for passwords specified as the ``password``, ``newpassword`` and